The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 When a moderator is in a session, other attendees can click the button that says Request to Share Audio and Video.
 Clicking this button will open the moderation panel for the moderator to view who’s requesting and click to add them to the video stream.

 Once allowed, the speaker will choose their audio/video devices and then appear on camera.
-The moderator can take off speakers from the Session screen by clicking the Remove red circle icon.
+The moderator can take off speakers from the Session screen or the speaker's screen share by clicking the three-dot by the speaker or screen share and click Remove.

 Tip: check our guide on Roles and Permissions for more information about event participants.